odashi/cloud-storage-mocker/README.md

 ## Patched methods

-Methods below has a specialized behavior to mount the local filesystem.
+Methods listed below have specialized behavior to mount the local filesystem.

 Other methods are mapped to `MagicMock`.